Preetha2019/samplec/Advanced-Chapter2.md

 ### Hint:

-Must declare the size of an array to ensure tha have not exceed the bounds of the array.
+Must declare the size of an array to ensure that have not exceed the bounds of the array.

 ### How to declare an Arrays: